Databricks

 - Use the selected SQL warehouse

-- Create catalogs, schemas, and volumes if they do not already exist
+- Create catalogs, schemas, and volumes if automatic creation is enabled

 - Create and update tables in the target catalog and schema